Connect with us

 A deviation curve is a combination of two reverse curves.

-This curve is often required to deviate from a given straight path to avoid intervening obstructions such as buildings, water bodies, or other physical barriers.
+This curve is often required to deviate from a given straight path to avoid intervening obstructions like buildings, bodies of water, or any other physical hindrances.

 7. Superelevation curve

-These types of road curves are banked to specific degree, which allows vehicles to safely navigate them at faster speeds.
+Such road curves are banked to a certain degree, which aids vehicles in negotiations with safety at faster speeds.

 8. Spiral curve

-These curves are extremely important in high-speed roads and highways where smooth traffic flow and driver comfort are essential.
+These curves are extremely important on high-speed roads and highways where smooth traffic flow and comfort to the driver matter most.

 9. Vertical curve

-Vertical curves help transition from one gradient to another.
+Vertical curves are used to transition from one gradient to another.
 These curves are used to manage the pace of slope change and to give drivers a smooth ride.

 There are two types of vertical curves: valley curves and summit curves.